TovCat/Kujo/README.md

 * file - name of the .cif file to read.
 Currently only files in the code directory could be read.

 #### build_cluster
 Builds molecular cluster via replication of the primitive cell of preiously read .cif file.
-Obviously, calling thin function before reading .cif file would crush the code
+Obviously, calling this function before reading .cif file would crush the code.

 _Variables_:
 * a: number of times to replicate primitive cell in the direction of a-axis.
 0 stands for no replications at all.